migtools/crane-ui-plugin/README.md

 3. Open the Console in your browser at http://localhost:9000/

+### TODO: add notes here about how to use the --plugin-proxy flag for Bridge.
+Need to install proxy service on the cluster before local dev!

 ## Docker image

 Before you can deploy your plugin on a cluster, you must build an image and